dangphu2412/Sms-BE/src/packages/swagger/README.md

 };
 const ApiDocument = SwaggerBuilder.builder().addConfig(options)
 ```
-- Then it will inititial with some basic information
+- Then it will initial with some basic information
 - addTag function to add tag of api to persistence server
 - api function to create api compatible to swagger document:
 ```